Skip to main content

 Gata

-A sweet bread with different variations across Armenia.
-The most famous version from Geghard contains a filling called khoriz, made of flour, butter, and sugar.
+A sweet bread that changes from region to region.
+The best-known one, from Geghard, holds a filling called khoriz, made of flour, butter, and sugar.

 Allergens: